Q: Do I need a permit to finish my Seattle basement?

 See also: How to Cut Your Second-Story Addition Budget in Half

-A good rule of thumb to determine whether you will need permits for a basement remodel is whether you will be touching anything behind the walls.
-You'll also most likely need a permit if you are removing or adding walls.
+A good rule of thumb to determine whether you will need permits for a basement remodel is whether you will be touching anything behind the walls or changing the layout If that’s the case, you’ll likely need three types of permits:

 Phone: 206-684-8850